harrisj/jacobharr.is/src/_projects/wikileaks-war-logs.md

 This is completely horrifying to read, but it felt vitally important to document.
 This violence wasn't directly inflicted by American forces, but it was a direct result of the American invasion and subsequent destabilization of the country.
 This blood was also on our hands.
 With the help of graphics editors and a reporter providing local context, I was able to present this data in an interactive graphic:

-{% render 'image', id: 'oly_admin', src: '/images/projects/wikileaks/1024-surge-graphic.jpg', caption: 'A deadly day in Baghdad', img_style: 'img-scaled-center' %}
+{% render 'image', id: 'oly_admin', src: '/images/projects/wikileaks/1024-surge-graphic.jpg', caption: 'A deadly day in Baghdad',
+alt: 'A diagram titled A Deadly Day in Baghdad.
+The top of it has a map in the center of Baghdad with circles of various sizes indicating deaths on a single day in that location.
+The date is December 20, 2006 when there were 114 incidents with 160 people killed.
+On the right of the map is information about several neighborhoods in Baghdad with particularly heavy violence.
+At the bottom of the diagram is a series of maps showing violence in Baghdad from 2004-2009 and it surging and then ebbing, with a large number of dots on the map for 2006 and 2007.', img_style: 'img-scaled-center' %}

 For more details, check out the following resources:
 - [MGRS Explained](/images/projects/wikileaks/nicar_mgrs.pdf): a presentation I gave at a data journalism conference